Architect: Edgley Design

 The house achieves a Level 4 in the Code for Sustainable Homes.

 Located in central Islington, the house is very well positioned for all that is on offer on Upper Street and Chapel Market, including a vibrant selection of restaurants, pubs and bars.
 Exmouth Market is nearby, known for its excellent restaurants like Moro and Caravan.
 Sadlers Wells and the Almeida Theatre are a short walk away.

 The house is very conveniently placed for transport, with Angel Underground Station only a few minutes’ walk for access to the Northern Line.
 A number of buses run from nearby stops into central London and the City.
 The Eurostar at King’s Cross is also easily accessible.

 Please note that all areas, measurements and distances given in these particulars are approximate and rounded.
 The text, photographs and floor plans are for general guidance only.
 The Modern House has not tested any services, appliances or specific fittings — prospective purchasers are advised to inspect the property themselves.
 All fixtures, fittings and furniture not specifically itemised within these particulars are deemed removable by the vendor.

-Edgley design has been designing contemporary houses for ten years.
-We believe that good design is the key to realising quality buildings, with a clean minimal approach creating spaces that are beautiful, affordable, and environmentally friendly.
-Our design is driven by an interest in materiality and the sculptural composition of space, to create dramatic interiors with a sense of spaciousness, often in confined and challenging situations.
-Every project has its own identity, derived from the personality of our clients and the relationship of a site to its context.
+Having designed contemporary houses for ten years, Edgley design believe that good design is the key to realising quality buildings, with a clean minimal approach creating spaces that are beautiful, affordable, and environmentally friendly.
+They are driven by an interest in materiality and the sculptural composition of space, to create dramatic interiors with a sense of spaciousness, often in confined and challenging situations.
+Every project has its own identity, derived from the personality of their clients and the relationship of a site to its context.